 The museum closes at 5 pm, so make sure to arrive no later than 3:30 pm because the security guards are eager to kick you out before closing time.
 Anyway, you’ll want to put at least 1.5 hours to set aside for properly dissecting the artwork.

 Address: Emmett Pl, Centre

 4. Kiss the Blarney Stone for good luck!

 After you kiss The Blarney Stone, you’ll be given the gift of having eloquence.

-	The ability to be persuasive, expressive, well written, and worldly.
-Anyone

-	feeling a little unsure about hygiene in this covid era will also be glad to

-	know that staff wipe the stone clean with antibacterial wipes after every
+The ability to be persuasive, expressive, well-written, and worldly.
+Anyone feeling a little unsure about hygiene will be glad to know that staff wipe the stone clean with antibacterial wipes after every smooch.

-	smooch.

 3. Head to Fota Island Nature Reserve

 Fota island resort is one of Cork’s top attractions.
-It’s very much a

-	family-friendly experience, and you can actually stay on this five star resort

-	as well.
-The nature reserve boasts 100 acres of wildlife with animals from all

-	over the world.
-If you’re like me and wonder about the ethical side to zoo’s,

-	know that Fota island is more of a safari where endangered species are being

-	protected rather than exploited.
-Most of them are on the loose like the

-	kangaroos pictured above.
+It’s very much a family-friendly experience, and you can actually stay in this five-star resort as well.
+The nature reserve boasts 100 acres of wildlife with animals from all over the world.
+If you’re like me and wonder about the ethical side of zoos, know that Fota island is more of a safari where endangered species are being protected rather than exploited.
+Most of them are on the loose like the kangaroos pictured above.

 2. Have lunch and buy a few bits at The English Market

 One of my favorite things to do when abroad is go for a rummage through the markets.
 The English Market in Cork city should be no exception.
 The name comes from when it was built by an 18th-century English corporation, who controlled the city at the time.
 After Irish Catholics got more of a stronghold over their independence, they set up an Irish market across the road.
 The English Market, however, has stuck around through all the years.